mbabynames search ✿

 Apollo Alexander

-Apollo means "noble and strong".
+Apollo means "destroyer, god of light".
 Alexander means "defender of the people".
-The pairing gives the name a layered quality: noble and strong on one side, defender of the people on the other.
+The pairing gives the name a layered quality: destroyer, god of light on one side, defender of the people on the other.
 The longer Alexander (4 syllables) builds on the shorter Apollo, giving the name forward momentum.

 Apollo Alexander